-IT IS YOUR RESPONSIBILITY AS A PROPERTY OWNER OR RESIDENT TO BE AWARE OF ANY BANS IN PLACE BEFORE UNDERTAKING AN AGRICULTURAL ACTIVITY INCLUDING HARVESTING AS YOU COULD BE FINED FOR BREACHING A BAN.
+IT IS YOUR RESPONSIBILITY AS A PROPERTY OWNER OR RESIDENT TO BE AWARE OF ANY BANS IN PLACE.

 NOTE: Walliston Transfer Station is closed during a Total Fire Ban

 The ban includes all open fires for the purpose of cooking or camping.
-It also includes incinerators, welding, grinding, soldering or gas cutting.Exemptions are allowed for domestic purposes with conditions applied.
+It also includes incinerators, welding, grinding, soldering or gas cutting.Exemptions may be granted if works are required to be carried out during a TFB.
+For further information

 ACTIVITIES NOT PERMITTED DURING THE PERIOD OF THE BAN